He’s a merchant mariner.

 From the earliest days of our nation, shipping has been the grease for America’s economic engine.
 Today, the maritime industry is by far the most economical form of domestic transportation, moving more than 1 billion tons of cargo annually at a fraction of the cost of other modes.
 Remarkably, the domestic maritime industry transports about one-quarter of America’s domestic cargo for just 2% of the national freight bill.
 Fundamental U.S. industries depend on the efficiencies and economies of domestic maritime transportation to move raw materials and other critical commodities.

-America’s domestic shipping industry is responsible for nearly 500,000 jobs and more than $100 billion in annual economic output, according to a recent study by PricewaterhouseCoopers for the Transportation Institute.
-Labor compensation associated with the domestic fleet exceeds $29 billion annually with those wages spent in virtually every corner of the United States.
+America’s domestic shipping industry is responsible for nearly 500,000 jobs and more than one hundred billion dollars in annual economic output, according to a recent study by PricewaterhouseCoopers for the Transportation Institute.
+Labor compensation associated with the domestic fleet exceeds twenty-nine billion dollars annually with those wages spent in virtually every corner of the United States.
 The American domestic fleet, with more than 40,000 vessels, is the envy of the world.
 Every job in a domestic shipyard results in four additional jobs elsewhere in the U.S. economy.

 A small number of individuals and organizations support repeal of the Jones Act, which would allow foreign-built, foreign-operated, foreign-manned, and foreign-owned vessels to operate on American waters.
 The result would be to take a core American industry like shipbuilding and transfer it overseas to nations like China and South Korea, which heavily subsidize their shipyards and play by their own set of rules.
 Additional losses would occur from the outsourcing of American shipping jobs to foreign nations.
 Particularly at a time of severe economic dislocation in the U.S., it makes little if any sense to send American jobs overseas and undermine an essential American industry.